divio/divio-cloud-docs/how-to/django-create-deploy.rst

 (or use the **Deploy** button in the Control Panel).

-Once deployed, your project will be accessible via the Test server URL shown in the Control Panel.
+Once deployed, your project will be accessible via the Test server URL shown in the Control Panel (append ``/admin``).

 Working with the database on the cloud